darkobits/chex/README.md

 integrate with other executables, this tool provides a way to:

 1. Verify that an executable is installed and fail fast if is isn't and/or:
-2. Ensure that a particular version is installed and fail fast if it isn't
+2. Ensure that a particular version is installed and fail fast if it isn't.

 ## Install